kaverigumaste/SCT_WD_4/README.md

 This project was developed as part of the **SkillCraft Technology Web Development Internship** to demonstrate practical skills in building a modern, interactive, and responsive web application.

-👩‍💻 Author

-**Kaveri Gumaste**

----

-⭐ If you find this project useful, consider giving it a star!